The Beat Beginner

 Songs Beats & Fills Technique Rudiments Drummers Gear

-Even with all of the incredible videos you can find on YouTube and Drumeo, drum books still have a very important role to play in drum education.
-While there are many of them out there, certain books have stood the test of time, helping thousands of players improve their drumming over the years.
+While there are many out there, certain books have stood the test of time and still help thousands of players improve their drumming.
 They’ve become famous for a reason: they work!

 By George Lawrence Stone (1935)

-The world’s #1 hand technique book will give you tons of ideas about controlling your sticks.
-The world’s greatest drummers have gone through it, and continue to go through it to this day!
+The world’s #1 hand technique book will give you a ton of ideas for controlling your sticks.
+The world’s greatest drummers have gone through Stick Control, and continue to go through it to this day!

 By Jim Chapin (1948)

-Over 70 years later, this is still the #1 selling drum set book in the world.
-While this book was written to promote independence in jazz drumming, it’s useful for anyone, including rock musicians – even John Bonham loved it!
+After 70 years, this is still the #1 selling drum set book in the world.
+While this book was written to promote independence in jazz drumming, it’s useful for anyone, including rock musicians (even John Bonham loved it).

 By Ted Reed (1959)